I am going to tell you about the time that I asked one of my best employees to leave the team.

 When I was junior in my leadership role, I managed a number of project teams located in London, New York and Singapore.

-The projects were complex and difficult to manage with senior and demanding business stakeholders in all 3 locations.
+The projects were complex and difficult to manage with senior and demanding business stakeholders in all three locations.

 One of the project managers had worked with me for many years.
-She was initially a senior tester and had now become on of my most reliable project managers.
+She was initially a senior tester and was now one of my most reliable project managers.

 - She had a great relationship with her business stakeholders.

 - Her project team would go to war and back for her.

 - She always delivered on time and to budget without any noise.

 - She was also my right hand and could trust her to help me with anything I needed her to.

 - I felt confident with anything she undertook.